Archive for May, 2012

 But back to hanging the shade.
 You may be wondering how it’s secured.
 Well, those little spokey dudes are MAGNETIC.
 Yup they’re tiny, very very strong magnets.
 Like the Altoids of magnets.

 This, like the zip tie, they had me doubtful at first – but as soon as I felt the shade snap firmly into place with pretty surprising force I was all smiles.
 It was easy and quick to do and I’m pretty sure I don’t have to worry about it falling on my head anytime soon (but if I did, the shade is pretty darn light anyways).

 This is one of those can’t-capture-the-true-beauty items that we own, but in person everyone who walks in comments on it.
 This picture is the closest thing to showing the pretty subtle woven detail and the soft glow that it gives off.
 Update: lots of folks are asking if it gives off a lot of light, it’s not a glowing beacon that blinds you or anything but it should definitely be bright enough for a decent sized room or hallway.
-It only takes three twenty watt bulbs, but if you use CFLs or LEDs, they give off a lot more light at lower wattages.
+It only takes three twenty watt bulbs, but if you use CFLs or LEDs, they give off more light at lower wattages.